mierdev/bookbot/README.md

 ## "Guided" projects

-Guided projects are designed to get you *out* of tutorial hell, by writing a ton of code and giving you challenges to solve on your own (you are given a few hints, but the rest is on you and Google).
+Book Bot is my first [Boot.dev](https://www.boot.dev) project!
+"Guided" projects are designed to get you *out* of tutorial hell, by writing a ton of code and giving you challenges to solve on your own (you are given a few hints, but the rest is on you and Google).

 ## Changes made on the original project